strickyak/qrss-squeak/README.md

 ```

 The words are the text to transmit.
 Multiple words are joined with spaces.
-It may be just one call sign like "Q1RSS" or multiple words like "VVV DE Q1RSS/B".
+It may be just one call sign like `Q1RSS` or multiple words like `VVV DE Q1RSS/B`.

-The flags are written like "--mode=cw" or "-dit=30".
+The flags are written like `--mode=cw` or `-dit=30`.
 You may use either one or two
 dashes at the front; it does not matter.
 Any non-boolean flags require an argument,
-usually using "=" to connect the value.
+usually using `=` to connect the value.
 All flags have some default.
 You can see
 a list of all flags and their defaults by invoking the command with a bogus flag, like
 ```
 go run qrss.go -help
 ```
-For more details about the flag parse, try "godoc flag | less".
+For more details about the flag parse, try `godoc flag | less`.

 ### Audio on Standard Output